timersys/export-featured-images/readme.txt

 == Description ==

-Simple and basic plugin that let you export Categories, Tags and Taxonomies into a Wordpress xml so you can import them in other sites using the Wordpress importer tool
+Simple and basic plugin that let you export Featured images from posts or custom post types into a Wordpress xml so you can import them in other sites using the Wordpress importer tool

 == Installation ==

 1. Go to Plugins > Add New
 1. Click the Upload link
-1. Click Browse and locate the `wp-export-categories.x.x.zip` file
+1. Click Browse and locate the `featured-images.x.x.zip` file
 1. Click Install Now
 1. After WordPress installs, click on the Activate Plugin link